SamuelSwartzberg/flashcardifying_text_temp/ling/word-formation.md

 # word formation

-Word formation is the creation of new words.
+»⟮Word formation⟯« is ⟮the creation of new words⟯.

 ## what is created

-Word formation may either be lexcreation or inflection.
+⟮＿Word formation＿⟯ may either be ⟮＿lexcreation＿⟯ or ⟮＿inflection＿⟯.

 ### lexcreation

-Lexcreation (my term) is word formation as the creation of new lexemes.
+»⟮Lexcreation⟯« (my term) is ⟮＿word formation＿⟯ as the creation of ⟮new ＿lexemes＿⟯.
-Lexcreation may be morphological or not.
+⟮＿Lexcreation＿⟯ may be ⟮＿morphological＿⟯ or ⟮c_;not⟯.

 #### morphological

-Morphological lexcreation is lexcreation via morphology.
+»⟮Morphological lexcreation⟯« is ⟮＿lexcreation＿⟯ via ⟮＿morphology＿⟯.
-Morphological lexcreation may be compounding or morphological derivation
+⟮＿Morphological lexcreation＿⟯ may be ⟮＿compounding＿⟯ or ⟮＿morphological derivation＿⟯

 ##### morphological derivation

-Morphological derivation is morphological lexcreation by adding or removing affixes.
+»⟮Morphological derivation⟯« is ⟮＿morphological lexcreation＿⟯ by ⟮adding or removing ＿affixes＿⟯.
-A derivate is a word created via derivation.
+»⟮A derivate⟯« is ⟮＿a lexeme＿⟯ ⟮created via derivation⟯.

 ##### hybrid words

-A hybrid word is a morphological derivation that derives from at least two different languages.
+»⟮A hybrid word⟯« is ⟮＿a morphological derivation＿⟯ that ⟮derives from at least two different languoids⟯.
-The most common ⟮hybrid words⟯ in ⟮english⟯ consist of ⟮one latin-derived and one greek-derived part⟯ e.g. asexual (greek a- and latin sexus), democide (greek demos and latin -cida), automobile (greek autos and latin mobilis)
+The most common ⟮＿hybrid words＿⟯ in ⟮english⟯ consist of ⟮one latin-derived and one greek-derived part⟯ e.g. asexual (greek a- and latin sexus), democide (greek demos and latin -cida), automobile (greek autos and latin mobilis)

 ##### compounds

-Compounding is morphological lexcreation by creating compounds.
-A compound is a lexeme that consists of more than one compound parts.
+»⟮Compounding⟯« is ⟮＿morphological lexcreation＿⟯ by ⟮creating ＿compounds＿⟯.
+⟮»A compound«⟯ is ⟮＿a lexeme＿⟯ that ⟮consists of⟯ ⟮more than one⟯ ⟮＿compound part＿⟯.
-A compound part (my term) is a former lexeme that becomes a part of a compound.
+»⟮A compound part⟯« (my term) is ⟮a former ＿lexeme＿⟯ that ⟮becomes a part of ＿a compound＿⟯.

-###### finding the maning
+###### finding the meaning

-The head of a compound is the lexeme that is being modified by the other lexemes in the compound.
+»⟮The head of a compound⟯« (when it exists) is ⟮＿the compound part＿⟯ that is ⟮being modified by⟯ ⟮the other ＿compound parts＿ in the compound⟯.
-An endocentric compound is one where the head indicates basic type of thing, all other compound parts describe the head An exocentric compound is one where the compound parts all describe aspects some sort of unexpressed thing A copulative compound is one where the sememe is the intersection of the sememes compound parts (or roughly so).
+»⟮An endocentric compound⟯« is one where ⟮＿the head＿⟯ ⟮indicates basic type of ＿sememe＿⟯, ⟮hb;⟮all other ＿compound parts＿⟯ ⟮describe ＿the head＿⟯⟯
+»⟮An exocentric compound⟯« is one where ⟮＿the compound parts＿⟯ all ⟮describe aspects of⟯ ⟮some sort of unexpressed ＿sememe＿⟯ »⟮A copulative compound⟯« is one where ⟮＿the sememe＿⟯ is ⟮c_;the intersection of⟯ ⟮＿the sememes＿ of ＿the compound parts＿⟯ (or roughly so).
 An appositional compound is supposedly different from a copulative compound, but I don't see it.
-A dvandva is another name for a copulative/appositional compound.
+»⟮A dvandva⟯« is ⟮another name for⟯ ⟮＿a copulative/appositional compound＿⟯.
 If the english word for siblings was a copulative compound and we believed in the gender binary, it would be brothersister.

 table:name|example
-endocentric|smalltalk
-exocentric|white-collar, scarecrow
-copulative|bittersweet, sleepwalk
+⟮endocentric⟯|⟮smalltalk⟯
+⟮exocentric⟯|⟮white-collar, scarecrow⟯
+⟮copulative⟯|⟮bittersweet, sleepwalk⟯

 ###### english

-In english, ⟮compounds⟯ can be open, closed or hyphenated.
+In ⟮english⟯, ⟮＿compounds＿⟯ can be ⟮open⟯, ⟮c_;closed⟯ or ⟮c_;hyphenated⟯.
-An open/closed compound is a compound containing/not containing a spacce.
+»⟮An open/closed compound⟯« is ＿a compound＿ ⟮containing/not containing⟯ ⟮a space⟯.
-In english, ⟮compounds⟯ generally ⟮progress from open to closed⟯, sometimes ⟮with a hyphenated form as an interim phase.⟯ e.g. "To day" → "to-day" → "today"
+In ⟮english⟯, ⟮＿compounds＿⟯ generally ⟮progress⟯ ⟮from open to closed⟯, sometimes ⟮with a hyphenated form as an interim phase.⟯ e.g. "To day" → "to-day" → "today"

 #### nonmorphological

-Nonmorphological lexcreation is derivation that does not directly/completely use morphology.
+»⟮Nonmorphological lexcreation⟯« is ⟮＿lexcreation＿⟯ that ⟮does not⟯ ⟮directly/completely⟯ ⟮c_-;use morphology⟯.

 ##### abbreviation

-An abbreviation is nonmorphological lexcreation by shortening a word.
+»⟮Abbreviation⟯« is ⟮＿nonmorphological lexcreation＿⟯ by ⟮shortening a word⟯.

 ###### acronym

-An acronym is a type of abbreviation formed from the first letters of other words. e.g. ATM = automated teller machine; SIA = singapore international airlines Initialism = alphabetism
+»⟮An acronym⟯« is a type of ⟮＿abbreviation＿⟯ formed from ⟮the first letters of other words⟯. e.g. ATM = automated teller machine; SIA = singapore international airlines ⟮Initialism⟯ =syn= ⟮alphabetism⟯
-An initialism is an acronym which is pronounced as individual letters.
+»⟮An initialism⟯« is ⟮＿an acronym＿⟯ which is p⟮ronounced as individual letters⟯.
-Sometimes initialism is just a synonym for acronym.
+Sometimes ⟮initialism⟯ is ⟮just a synonym for⟯ ⟮acronym⟯.

 ####### backronym